 Chemical light sticks are another option.
 These work by mixing two chemicals inside a plastic tube to produce light.
 They usually last for 8 to 12 hours once activated.

 The shelf life for chemical light sticks is usually four to five years.
-Exposure to sunlight and extreme temperatures can shorten their lifespan.
-Keep them stored in a cool, dry place to maximize their longevity.
+Exposure to sunlight and extreme temperatures can shorten their lifespan, so keep them stored in a cool, dry place.

-Several factors can influence how long a road flare lasts or remains effective:
+Several factors influence how long a road flare lasts or remains effective:

 Storage Conditions